When is my first mortgage payment due?

 If you change banks or bank accounts, let your mortgage lender know your new account information as soon as possible.

 If you’re struggling to make your mortgage payments, don’t delay contacting your lender.
-While nothing is guaranteed, your lender may waive late fees or agree not to notify the credit bureaus of a late payment if you inform them of your situation.
-You may also qualify for a loan modification, repayment plan or a temporary reduction of payments.
+While nothing is guaranteed, your lender may waive late fees or agree not to notify the credit bureaus of a late payment if you inform it of your situation.
+You may also qualify for a loan modification, repayment plan or a temporary payment reduction.